joergen7/erlang-red/README.md

 - Workings of a [supervisor node](https://flows.red-erik.org/f/211405fa9e8a6f9b) supervising a function node.
 - The challenges of [function node](https://flows.red-erik.org/f/1fd621a674360b5d) which must support timeouts, sub-processes and being supervised by a supervisor.
 - Inner workings of [link nodes](https://flows.red-erik.org/f/43e8af136f4d0fbe) and how to deal with dynamic link calls.

-Programming Breadboard
----

-Erlang-Red is rapidly becoming the programmming [Breadboard](https://en.wikipedia.org/wiki/Breadboard) - useful for trying various programming concepts out and getting a feel for how a [supervisor](https://flows.red-erik.org/f/83c5e1824f32abec) pattern might work.
-Or playing around with TCP traffic and modelling a [telnet session](https://flows.red-erik.org/f/2a95a7b40a798878).

 Supported Nodes & Features
 ---